 Interior termite inspection includes:

-Sites where plumbing enters/exits your home are especially vulnerable so special attention is given to bathrooms, kitchen, and laundry room.
+Sites where plumbing enters/exits your home are especially vulnerable to a termites swarm, so special attention is given to bathrooms, kitchen, and laundry room.

 Exterior inspection includes: